msaidk1/msaidk1/README.md

 ## Hi there 👋
+-he/him
--I'm freshman computer engineer in Bilkent University
+-Hobbies:going gym, playing online video games, cooking -Freshman computer engineer in Bilkent University

 <!--
 **msaidk1/msaidk1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.